 While the one-to-one consent rule was ultimately withdrawn, the FCC’s separate 2025 TCPA updates around consent revocation that took effect on April 11, 2025, went forward and carry significant weight.

-The window for processing opt-outs has been reduced from 30 days to ‘no more than 10 business days’, requiring lead systems to act faster and coordinate more efficiently. - Confirmation Message Restrictions
+• 10 business days to act: The window for processing opt-outs has been reduced from 30 days to “no more than 10 business days,” requiring lead systems to act faster and coordinate more efficiently.

-A broader requirement—treating any opt-out as revocation from all future communications from the same sender—was delayed until April 11, 2026.
-This gives lead-gen operations more time to build the necessary infrastructure.
+• Delayed scope expansion: A broader requirement—treating any opt-out, including those from an “informational” or transaction message, as revocation from all future communications from the same sender—was originally delayed until April 11, 2026 and has now been delayed again to January 2027 (find more information about this new development below).
+This gives lead gen operations more time to build the necessary infrastructure.

 For the FCC lead generation ecosystem, these changes signal a transition from broad, loosely enforced practices to a more responsive, consumer-directed, accountable model.
 Marketers and data partners who don’t modernize their revocation handling risk losing not just legal ground, but credibility and channel access.